Who is LIDC

 Chad Stearns, Secretary & Clerk

 A lifetime resident of Littleton, Chad Stearns found pride in community involvement while working College summers for the Littleton Highway Department.
-He later interned at the Littleton Town Offices, and after college was employed for 5 years at the Littleton Area Chamber of Commerce, working his way up to Executive Director before moving on to his current employer Mascoma Savings Bank as a Branch Manager.
-Chad currently serves as Secretary of LIDC, President of the Franconia Notch Regional Chamber of Commerce, member of the Littleton River District Commission, and is both a member and Past-President of the Littleton Rotary Club.
+He later interned at the Littleton Town Offices, and after college was employed for 5 years at the Littleton Area Chamber of Commerce, working his way up to Executive Director before moving on to his current employer Mascoma Savings Bank as a Community Relationship Banker.
+Chad currently serves as Secretary of LIDC, President of the Franconia Notch Regional Chamber of Commerce, board member of North Country Investment Corporation (LIDC), board member of North Country Home Health and Hospice, member of the Littleton River District Commission, and is both a member and Past-President of the Littleton Rotary Club.
 Chad lives in Littleton with his wife Casey and children Jack and Sadie.
 He enjoys hunting, fishing, and spending time with his family.

 Economic Development is in Bob Copenhaver’s blood.
 After serving in the US Army and graduating from the University of New Hampshire, Bob made a career in the New England fuel industry as well as a few joint investments, one of which is Gordi’s Fish & Steak House, Inc of which he has been Treasurer and co-owner of since 1986.
 This solid career has enabled him to give back to his community in many ways, not only as a director of LIDC but also as a past president or chairman of Littleton’s Budget Committee, Rotary Club, Littleton Water and Light Department, Economic Development Task Force, Littleton Regional Hospital, and Littleton Savers Bank.
 All of this earned him the award of Littleton Citizen of the Year in 1997.